Skip to Content

 This material is designed to help children gain a sense of sequence.
 It also serves as an introduction to the decimal system.

-An even cooler feature of this seemingly simply Montessori material is that it is actually pre-algebra work…well…pre-pre-algebra work.
+An even more interesting feature of this seemingly simple Montessori material is that it is pre-algebra work.

 Pink Tower and Brown Stair